 Poems about friendship can be such a great reminder about who’s really important in your life.

+I mean, think about it.
 Do you remember those times when it felt safer to be alone?

-Where you felt that you couldn’t get hurt, or used, if you just kept a good “healthy” distance from others?
+Where you felt that you couldn’t get hurt or used if you just kept a good “healthy” distance from others?

-But then you met that one person who walked into your life, because of a series of circumstances, and suddenly… you felt safe.
+But then you met that one person who walked into your life, because of a series of circumstances, and suddenly you felt safe.

 I’ve been there so many times!
 I would have “frien-emies,” people who would be great one day, and then the next, there was a distance for no reason.
 It was tiring.

-55 Poems for Friends
+42 Poems for Friends

-can really affect your wellbeing.
-So read over these kind poems about friendship, send a few, and strengthen that bond!
+Also, it was shown in a study that the quality of your friendships can really affect your wellbeing.
+So read over these poetic expressions of friendship, meditate on them, send a few, and strengthen that unspoken bond!

 “Wherever I am, there’s always Pooh,